coreymcollins/wordpress-responsive-image-replacement/README.md

 ## Usage Instructions ##

+This plugin utilizes the built-in classes applied to images by WordPress.
+For instance, if you are displaying an image at thumbnail size, WordPress adds a class of "attachment-thumbnail" to the image.
+The snippet below looks for specific classes applied to images and replaces their `img src` values at the specified breakpoints.

 There are default breakpoints included with the plugin if you do not wish to use your own.
 The default breakpoints are:<br />
 <strong>phone-portrait:</strong> 360px<br />
 <strong>phone-landscape:</strong> 640px<br />